-This part contains details on the 'capacity', productivity and flow breakdown probability determination methodologies including on the corresponding measurement results and other scientific considerations.
+Chapter 3 contains details on the 'capacity', productivity and flow breakdown probability determination methodologies including on the corresponding measurement results and other scientific considerations.

-Part 1 includes details on the reasoning behind the adoption of Maximum Sustainable Flow Rates to plan, design and manage motorways.
-Part 2 provides guidance on the Maximum Sustainable Flow Rates for planning and design of motorways.
+Chapter 1 includes details on the reasoning behind the adoption of Maximum Sustainable Flow Rates to plan, design and manage motorways, and

+Chapter 2 provides guidance on the Maximum Sustainable Flow Rates for planning and design of motorways.